IanDCarroll/GoScrumYourself/DailyScrum.md

   - Research Open-Closed priniciple in the context of UI
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
   - It's a lot to do, but I feel ready to get back to it.

+12/29/16
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - Listened to the video for Learn C the Hard Way exercise 4
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Sprint 22 Review
+  - Sprint 22 Retrospective
+  - Sprint 23 Planning
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers

 12/28/16
  1. __What did I do yesterday that helped meet the Sprint Goal?__